Primary Advisor/Dissertation Chair

 Action Research, Field Study, Survey

 Holland, Paul Richard, "The Effect Technology has on Student Comprehension and Motivation" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4105.